valeriapolozun/machine_learning_azure_capstone/README.md

 ![apr27_hyperparm_sampling](https://user-images.githubusercontent.com/4347923/116286898-0b33b780-a790-11eb-8ffd-0e63d7710ce6.JPG)

-Apart from that the BanditPolicy was used as early termination policy, when the primary metric was not within a slack factor compared to the best performing model.
+BanditPolicy was used as an early termination policy so that the run terminates when the primary metric was not within a slack factor compared to the best performing model.

 ### Results